 - steamed basmati rice to serve

 - Mix and combine all the ingredients for the sauce in a small bowl and set aside.

 - Heat up a wok with 5 tablespoons of extra virgin olive oil, stir-fry the garlic on low heat until lightly golden.
 Add in the all the chicken pieces, shiitake mushrooms, star anise, cloves plus the sauce and stir-fry for 15 minutes on medium to high heat.

-- Then add in gluten free corn (maize) starch mixture and water, stir and mix well.
-Then cover with a wok lid and bring to a rolling boil, turn the heat down to low and let the chicken and shiitake mushrooms cook for 15 minutes.
+- Then add in corn starch mixture and water, stir and mix well.
+Then cover with a wok lid and bring to a rolling boil, turn the heat down to low and let the chicken and shiitake mushrooms simmer for 15 minutes.
 Stirring occasionally.

 - Remove only the chicken and set aside in a large bowl.

-- Add the hard-boiled eggs into the wok with the braising sauce and cook for 10 minutes, stirring and moving the eggs around to gently coat the eggs with the sauce.
+- Add the hard-boiled eggs into the wok with the braising sauce and cook for 10 minutes on medium heat.
+Stirring and moving the eggs around to gently coat the eggs with the sauce.